 The homepage on the website I tested scored 41/100 for mobile, and 54/100 for desktop.
 Compared to the websites we build at Targa which typically score between 90/100 and 100/100, that website scored poorly, but compared to many WordPress and Wix websites I have seen, it’s certainly not the worst.

-One of the worst scores I had seen was 8/100 for a WordPress business site, but the design agency which produced it only scored 11/100 on their own website.
-But only recently I came across a website designed by a professional web design agency who had produced a website for a motorcycle racer which scored an incredible 3/100 for mobile and 15/100 for desktop!
+Many score lower than 20/100, but only recently I came across a site designed by a professional web design agency who had built a website for a motorcycle racer.
+It scored an incredible 3/100 for mobile and 15/100 for desktop!
 You would think that professional web designers should know better!

 For a professional design agency there is clearly a lack of care and understanding, and their customers are largely unaware that the reasons their websites are slow is largely because of the way they have been built.

-Targa build websites for motorsports and the trades, and I have seen many examples for both markets where Google’s PageSpeed Insights returned scored them lower 15 out of 100.
-Considering many of these sites have been built by web design agencies who also offer SEO services, I have to question why they’re as bad as they are.
+Targa build websites for motorsports, the trades and small business.
+I have seen many examples for each of these markets where Google’s PageSpeed Insights returned unreasonably low scores, and considering that many of these sites have been built by web design agencies who also offer SEO services, I have to question why they’re as bad as they are.